odogwu25/Traffic-Analysis/README.md

 The box plots below show the congestion level based on different sections in northbound and Southbound.
 The red, blue, and green colours represent high, medium, and low levels.

 ![](https://github.com/odogwu25/Traffic-Analysis/blob/main/images/NB%20boxplot.png)

 ![](https://github.com/odogwu25/Traffic-Analysis/blob/main/images/SB%20boxplot.png)
 Congestion levels in SB section J10 – J32 seem higher than anywhere else.
 NB sections have low congestion levels in all sections, with J1 - J10 having the highest average speeds on both bounds.

+# How Does Time Affect the Average Speed?
+The line graphs below show the relationship between time intervals and average speed for both NB and SB.
+Average speed in the NB sections reduces at 12:00 and 13:00 between J1 and J9 but remains steady at other times.
+Congestion is predicted in the SB sections between J1 and J9 at 4:00 and 15:00.